 9. Understanding Special Dietary Needs

-Nutritional guidelines are a good start, but your needs are unique.
-You might have food allergies, follow a vegan lifestyle, or have health goals.
+Nutritional guidelines are simply a good place to start.
+Your unique needs, medical situation, and other factors must guide your eating.
+You may have food allergies, live a vegan life, or have health goals.
 Tailoring your plan ensures you stay healthy.
-Here’s how to do it:
+Here’s how to do it.

 Navigating Allergies and Intolerances